What is it about?

 Why is it important?

-The results of this study suggested that stream breeding rhacophorid frog adopts a size-assortative mating to balance both fertilisation rate and swimming ability, thereby increasing reproductive success.
+The results of this study suggested that this stream breeding rhacophorid frog adopts a size-assortative mating to balance both fertilisation rate and swimming ability, thereby increasing reproductive success.
 Clarifying mate choice and its adaptive significance with respect to body size would provide important insights into the direction of sexual selection and the evolution of body size in this frog species.

 Perspectives